perfetto-mcp-rs

 re-registers the MCP server with Claude Code / Codex idempotently.

-Pin to a specific version with the VERSION env var:
+Pin to a specific version with the --version flag:

 No auto-update daemon — upgrades are explicit.